Pierre-Marie Gerlier: Second World War

+Post-war

 He was one of the cardinal electors in the 1939 papal conclave (at which he was considered papabile), which selected Pope Pius XII, and participated again in the 1958 conclave, which resulted in the election of Pope John XXIII.
 Living long enough to attend only the first three sessions of the Second Vatican Council, Gerlier was also a cardinal elector in the conclave of 1963 that chose Pope Paul VI.
+On social issues, He championed the Worker-Priest movement and ecumenism, including endorsing the Taizé Community.
+In 1953, Gerlier described the film Une caprice de Caroline chérie, starring French sex symbol Martine Carol, as "a scandalous display of vice".

+He received Édouard Herriot's deathbed conversion to Catholicism in 1957.

-The Cardinal died from a heart attack in Lyon, at age 85.
+In 1965, Gerlier died from a heart attack in Lyon, at the age of 85.
 He is buried in Lyon Cathedral.

-Trivia

-He championed the Worker-Priest movement and ecumenism, including endorsing the Taizé Community.

-In 1950, Gerlier described the film Caroline chérie, starring French sex symbol Martine Carol, as "a scandalous display of vice".

-He received Édouard Herriot's deathbed conversion to Catholicism in 1957.